 At Avenues, our goal is to graduate students who are global citizens “at ease beyond their borders” – and we consider second language acquisition to be a core part of our mission.

-Avenues São Paulo will benefit from the accumulated wisdom of our language immersion experts at Avenues New York, who have developed one of the largest and most advanced multilingual programs in the United States.
-In the Primary Division, Brazilian and international students will communicate and play together from the very first day of school.
-In lower primary immersion classrooms, two teachers will teach all subjects in English, thus building foundational academic vocabulary early in life.
+Avenues São Paulo benefits from the accumulated wisdom of our language immersion experts at Avenues New York, who have developed one of the largest and most advanced multilingual programs in the United States.
+In the Primary Division, Brazilian and international students communicate and play together from the very first day of school.
+In lower primary immersion classrooms, two teachers teach all subjects in English, thus building foundational academic vocabulary early in life.

-The full English immersion program will continue through 3rd grade, although daily study of Portuguese language, literature and Brazilian Social Studies, integrated with our World Course, will begin in 2nd grade.
-Once students have become literate in English, the amount of instruction in Portuguese will increase, ensuring that students have the linguistic resources to thrive in Brazil.
-Additional support will be available for students whose first language is not Portuguese.
+The full English immersion program continues through 3rd grade, although daily study of Portuguese language, literature and Brazilian Social Studies, integrated with our World Course, begins in 2nd grade.
+Once students have become literate in English, the amount of instruction in Portuguese increases, ensuring that students have the linguistic resources to thrive in Brazil.
+Additional support is available for students whose first language is not Portuguese.

 In the Secondary Division, students develop the advanced academic language skills required for study at colleges and universities in Brazil, the United States and around the world.
 Students deepen their language study by pursuing rigorous, college-level coursework aligned with the higher education destination of their choice.